-Shooting first made an appearance as a Paralympic sport during 1976 in Toronto.
-Any athlete with a physical impairment can compete, with the exclusion of athletes with a visual impairment .
+Shooting first made an appearance as a Paralympic sport in 1976 in Toronto.
+Any athlete with a physical impairment can compete in Para-SHooting, with the exclusion of athletes with a visual impairment.
 The events in Paralympic Shooting are the same as the events in the Olympic program.
 Prone events in air rifle shooting have also been included in the Paralympic Games.

 Ever since the 1996 Paralympic Games in Athens, classes have been decided on functional ability, as opposed to physical impairments.
 There are both pistol and air rifle events, which feature athletes shooting from 10m, 25m and 50m distances.
 Out of the total 12 events, there are three men’s only, three women’s only and six mixed events.
 Including standing, kneeling and prone position events.